ORNL/AdditiveFOAM/tutorials/index.md

 Single-layer tutorials run `blockMesh`, `decomposePar`, `additiveFoam`, `reconstructPar`, and the optional Function Object reconstruction helpers.
 The multi-layer tutorial uses `createScanPath`, `runLayers`, and `reconstructLayers` instead.

-All cases default to SI units.
-Review `numberOfSubdomains`, mesh size, end time, and enabled function objects before submitting to a batch system.

 ## Post-processing workflows

 The AMB2018-02-B tutorial provides complete workflows for generating and processing the standard quantitative and microstructure outputs: